JuliaPhysics/Measurements.jl/README.md

 ---------------

-Have a look at the TODO list below and the bug list at https://github.com/giordano/Measurements.jl/issues, feel free to implement those features and send a pull request.
+Have a look at the TODO list below and the bug list at https://github.com/giordano/Measurements.jl/issues, pick-up a task, write great code to accomplish it and send a pull request.
 In addition, you can instruct more mathematical functions to accept `Measurement` type arguments.
 Bug reports and wishlists are welcome as well.

 TODO
 ----